 That’s a Perfect One Day in Riga Itinerary!

 What would you do on One Day in Riga Itinerary?
-What’s the most special food tour you’ve ever been on?
+Can you get high on hemp butter?
 And who invented the Christmas tree: Latvia or Estonia?
 Please leave your thoughts below!